 The holidays are so kid-centric in our culture and there’s nothing wrong with that!
 However, for those of us who do not have children in our homes, it can be easy to feel left out of the fun or like we’re enjoying a less magical version of the day.

-Whether you are a young, single person, an empty nester or someone like me who is a “mom” age but doesn’t have children, here are a few simple tips for helping you enjoy the holidays without children in your home!
+Whether you are a young, single person, an empty nester or someone who is a “mom” age but doesn’t have children, here are a few simple tips for helping you enjoy the holidays without children in your home!

 #1 Celebrate the children in your life